When Learning Changes Everything - Moments That Transform How You Coach

 Not a small adjustment.
 A fundamental shift.

-Once you understand it, you can’t return to not understanding it.
+Once you understand it, you cannot return to not understanding it.
 The insight becomes permanent.

 Changes Action